Five Strategies for Building Diversity in a Patient Family Advisory Council

 Building diversity in a PFAC can be difficult though, Rouse continues.
 Non-majority and underserved populations’ relationships with health care institutions are often fraught with underlying tension and mistrust stemming from historic trauma, structural racism, and implicit bias.
 Yet, the voices of these populations are most needed to close the disparity gap in maternal and child health.

-Rouse recently shared strategies for engaging diverse partners with the National Network of Perinatal Quality Collaboratives, a NICHQ-led initiative seeking to deepen and accelerate improvement efforts for maternal and infant health outcomes.
+Rouse recently shared strategies for engaging diverse partners with the National Network of Perinatal Quality Collaboratives (NNPQC), funded by the Centers for Disease Control and Prevention (CDC).
+NICHQ serves as the Coordinating Center for the initiative, which seeks to deepen and accelerate improvement efforts for maternal and infant health outcomes.
 Here, we’ve summarized her advice into five core strategies centered on building trust and promoting inclusivity.

 Develop a comprehensive recruitment strategy